Battle of Puebla: Aftermath

 The Battle of Puebla was an inspirational event for Mexico during the war, and it proved a stunning revelation to the rest of the world which had largely expected a rapid victory for French arms.
 The victory filled the government of Benito Juarez with high hopes.
 Zaragoza received the thanks of congress, and was awarded a sword.
 The city name of Puebla de los Ángeles was changed to Puebla de Zaragoza.
 Honors and rewards were decreed to the officers and men who took part in the action.
 Zaragoza sent the government the medals and decorations taken on the battlefield as well of those from prisoners, but President Juarez returned them along with the French prisoners of war.
-General Zaragoza would not live long after the victory as he died four months later due to typhoid fever.
+General Zaragoza did not live long after the victory as he died four months later due to typhoid fever.
 A decree issued by Benito Juárez established the major annual event cinco de mayo.

 Despite already having some collaborators, the French attributed their defeat at Puebla to a wider lack of Conservative Party support.
 Only two days after the battle the Mexican General Taboada who had collaborated with the French during the battle wrote to his liberal friend, Tomás O'Horán, inviting him to join the French, arguing that they wished to establish a stable government and would bring order to the country.

-O'Horan would reject the offer, even fighting against the ultimately triumphant Siege of Puebla that the French carried out the following year, but O'Horan eventually would defect to join the forces of the Second Mexican Empire.
+O'Horan would reject the offer, even fighting against the ultimately triumphant Siege of Puebla that the French carried out the following year, but O'Horan eventually defected to join the forces of the Second Mexican Empire.

 Slowed by their loss at Puebla, the French forces retreated and regrouped, and the invasion continued after Napoleon III determinedly sent additional troops to Mexico and dismissed General Lorencez.
 The French were eventually victorious, winning the Second Battle of Puebla on 17 May 1863 and pushing on to Mexico City.
 When the capital fell, Juárez's government was forced into exile in the remote northern parts of Mexico.

 With the backing of France, the Second Empire of Mexico was established, with the Habsburg Archduke Maximilian as Emperor of Mexico.

-General Porfirio Diaz who had played a notable role during the battle would continue to distinguish himself as one of the most important liberal commanders throughout the Second French intervention, and even escaped after being captured by the French.
-After the end of the Intervention and the fall of the Empire, he would attempt to overthrow the government of Benito Juarez before eventually becoming the President of Mexico in 1876.
+General Porfirio Diaz, who had played a notable role during the battle, continued to distinguish himself as one of the most important liberal commanders throughout the Second French intervention, and even escaped after being captured by the French.
+After the end of the Intervention and the fall of the Empire, he attempted to overthrow the government of Benito Juarez before eventually becoming the President of Mexico in 1876.